tencent-ailab/persona-hub/README.md

 One can try the demo to synthesize data with PERSONA HUB by simply running:

 ```
+# ensure that you have installed openai (pip install openai) and configured the openai_api_key
 bash demo_openai_synthesize.sh # using gpt4o to synthesize data with PERSONA HUB
 ```

 or

 ```
+# ensure that you have installed transformers and vllm (pip install transformers vllm)
 bash demo_vllm_synthesize.sh # using open-sourced models to synthesize data with PERSONA HUB
 ```